 Bitcoin Client →

 This is colloquially described as "The Wallet" (due to historical reasons).
 This is the software most users prefer to create and check transactions.
 The middle-ware software that has business logic with user's personal preferences for transacting.
 These come in two main flavours, Light (SPV) and full-node.
 The full version is essentially using the "Node" locally to store/validate all the transaction data (ie Specter Desktop).
-The "Light" version uses someone else's node on a server (ie Electrum on desktop and Nunchuk on the phone.
+The "Light" version uses someone else's node on a server (ie Sparrow on desktop and Nunchuk on the phone.

 Bitcoin Signer →